defunkydrummer/lisp-xl/README.markdown

 Common Lisp Library for working with  Microsoft Excel XLSX files, hopefully for ETL (extract-transform-load) and data cleansing purposes.
 This library is geared for working with large files (i.e. 100MB excel files).

+It does *not* load the whole file into RAM, thus, processing large files is possible.

 ## Reason for being

 In the business world, you usually want customers to give you data in the form of compressed, tidy CSV files, but they will send you huge XLSX files instead, files that aren't ready for uplaoding...
 So, read the mundane Microsoft XLSX files using the celestial programming language, Common Lisp!